 Primary Responsibility

-The primary responsibility of the Site Selection Committee (SSC), with the assistance of the Conference Management Contractor, is to scout out potential city and hotel/resort/conference facility locations within the host Section.
-The SSC shall consist of the VP Conferences and the President Elect or Past President, in addition to the Director from the Section where the conference will be held.
-The host Section can refer to Appendix H to assist with development of ideas for potential conference sites.
+The primary responsibility of the Site Selection Committee (SSC), with the assistance of the Conference Management Contractor, is to investigate potential cities and hotel/resort/conference facilities within the host Section.
+The SSC shall include the VP Conferences, the President Elect or Past President and the Director from the Section where the conference will be held.
+The host Section should refer to Appendix H to assist with development of ideas for potential conference sites.

 The SSC must investigate alternative city/county sites and conference facilities and shall provide to the APA California Board information concerning at least two or three city/county and conference facility alternatives along with their recommendation for the preferred site.

-Given the APA California goal of moving the conference around the Chapter to each of the eight Sections, it is also important to identify locations which are different than the last location in which the Section hosted past conferences, so as to entice members who like to attend conferences to gain new experiences.
-It is recognized that some Sections’ geography, compared to others, provides a broader range of opportunities.
+Since the conferences rotate among the eight Sections, the conference setting should differ from year to year to offer new experiences and opportunities for attendees to explore the city or locale where the conference will be held.
+However, it is recognized that some Sections have a broader range of options than others..

 Time Frame

 The SSC should be formed 36 months prior to the earliest estimated conference date.
-Given the growing size of the Chapter conferences over the past decade, this timeframe is prudent to allow the Committee time to find an adequate number of sites that meet the APA California requirements.
+Given the growing size of the Chapter conferences over the past decade, this timeframe is prudent to allow the Committee time to find adequate sites that meet the APA California requirements.

 Factors to Consider in Site, Conference Facility, Hotel and Date Selection

-The SSC shall attempt to select hotels that employ union employees and that are not the subject of a strike.
-Note that this could mean some additional costs/expenses may be incurred within facilities employing union labor.
+The SSC shall attempt to select conference facilities and hotels that employ union employees.
+This could mean that additional costs/expenses may be incurred with facilities employing union labor.
 The conference facilities must be ADA accessible.
 In selecting the date for the conference, the SSC must avoid conflicts with religious holidays, national holidays, and other conferences, including but not limited to the League of California Cities and County Supervisors Association of California (CSAC) conferences, as well as the National APA Fall Leadership Meetings.
 In keeping with the APA California sustainability principles, the conference location should be accessible via several modes of transportation.
 See Appendix H for a Site Selection Criteria checklist.

 Board Approval for Site, Hotel, and Date

-The APA California Board shall approve the conference site (city/county and facility) at a Board meeting or by email Board vote.
+The APA California Board shall approve the conference site (city/county and facility) and dates at a Board meeting or by email Board vote.
 Selection of the city/county and facility must be made at least two years prior to the conference.

-The Board shall also approve the dates selected at the same time as the site selection, and will review the conference profit amount each year at the time of the selection of the venue to ensure that sufficient conference profit can be realistically anticipated.

 C. ESTABLISH LOCAL CONFERENCE HOST COMMITTEE (CHC)

-A cohesive, well-organized, and unified Conference Host Committee (CHC) will make all the difference as it spends approximately two years planning the conference.
-Members of the CHC should be prepared to commit for the entire time the CHC is in existence: particularly important is the active involvement of all CHC members for the 12 months immediately preceding the conference.
+A Conference Host Committee (CHC) should anticipate spending approximately two years to plan the conference.
+Members of the CHC should be prepared to commit for the full two years; particularly important is the active involvement of all CHC members for the 12 months preceding the conference.

-The host Section should utilize the Section’s website and newsletter to announce the formation of the CHC and the wealth of opportunities that exist for its members to get involved in the preparation of the conference, including but not limited to assisting with mobile workshops, opening reception, volunteers, special events and educational sessions.
+The host Section should utilize the Section’s website and newsletter to announce the formation of the CHC and the opportunities for its members to get involved in planning the conference, including but not limited to assisting with mobile workshops, opening reception, volunteers, special events and educational sessions.

 Select Conference Host Committee Co-Chairs